Travel

 Popping Up in Baltimore: To the Harbour and Beyond

-One of the more interesting places was the Basilica.
-The Basilica of the National Shrine of the Assumption of the Blessed Virgin Mary to be more exact (man, these things always have such crazy names).
-It was the first Roman Catholic cathedral built in the United States, and it is impressive.
+A highlight was the Basilica of the National Shrine of the Assumption of the Blessed Virgin Mary.
+It was the first Roman Catholic cathedral built in the United States, and its grandeur is truly impressive.
+The intricate ceilings, stained glass, and marble floors make it feel both monumental and serene, a reminder of the city’s rich cultural history.

 download (13)